 Working from home with Government Liquidation

-There is an opportunity to earn affiliate commissions with govliquidation.com, affiliates earn their commissions on completed transactions that were directed to the website through your links and for each new member that you send to govliquidation.com through your banner or text link you also get $1.
+Affiliates earn their commissions on completed transactions that were directed to the website through your links and for each new member that you send to govliquidation.com through your banner or text link you also get $1.

 Seeing that a big number of the lots are “fairly large” the sale prices are often in the $5K to $6K region but the downside is that the commission paid is only 1%, meaning for a $6000 sale referral you would only receive $60.

-I think that there certainly are some great deals to be had at government liquidations, but it’s not for the main stream… but then maybe that works out just great for you and your niche!
+I think that there certainly are some great deals to be had at government liquidations, but it’s not for the mainstream… but then maybe that works out just great for you and your niche!

 WFHW Team